mrkkrp/markkarpov.com/tutorial/th.md

 The `text` and `bytestring` libraries do not expose the data constructors, so `DeriveLift` refuses to do its magic.

-Not everything is lost though.
-It so happens that the `Data` class provides enough introspection capabilities for `lift`ing, so TH has the following
+Not all is lost, though.
+It so happens that the `Data` class provides enough introspection capabilities for `lift`ing, so TH has the following helper:
-helper:

 ```haskell
 liftData :: Data a => a -> Q Exp
 ```

 If something is an instance of the `Data` type class, we can just lift it with the `liftData` function.
-This is great because no orphan instances are necessary, let's try it out.
+This is great because no orphan instances are necessary; let's try it out.

 In one module we define a function that takes `Text` and generates an expression that appends `"!"` to it: